Thomas Brdarić: Personal life

-In 2003, he recorded a CD entitled "The Wild 13".
+In 2003, Brdarić recorded a CD entitled "The Wild 13".
 The song (co-written by Coastland Records' Marco Heggen) mocks goalkeepers Oliver Kahn, Jens Lehmann and Frank Rost.
 The title stems from Brdarić's shirt number.

 During his time at Fortuna Köln, he was nicknamed 'Bambi' because of his very skinny legs.

 He is married to wife Antje and has two sons, Tim and Lance.